 GDP Annual Growth Rate in Estonia averaged 4.26 percent from 1996 until 2019, reaching an all time high of 13.20 percent in the fourth quarter of 1997 and a record low of -19.30 percent in the third quarter of 2009.
 This page provides - Estonia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.

-GDP Annual Growth Rate in Estonia is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Estonia to stand at 2.10 in 12 months time.
-In the long-term, the Estonia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Estonia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Estonia to stand at 2.80 in 12 months time.
+In the long-term, the Estonia GDP Annual Growth Rate is projected to trend around 2.50 percent in 2021 and 2.20 percent in 2022, according to our econometric models.